 “It’s too bad.
 Such is life.”, the walker said and moved on.

 I do not believe such is life, and proceeded to scan for the nest from whence the bird was from.
 I looked up into the tree, the one that shaded me.
 Hidden up on a small branch, a small nest, rested.
 I climbed up and saw another egg, and I knew this was the one.

-I climbed back down and picked up the small bird and egg and took them out of the sun.
+I climbed back down and picked up the helpless duo and took them out of the sun.
 The bird was fine, happy and wondering of what I was going to do, no fear, but just looked at me.
 The egg less interested, quiet and still.

 Smiling as he does, he looked at me to come back across the street.
 I did not.
 I waved to him, to come and see.
-He stepped out of the truck, curious and crossed the street.
+He stepped away from the truck, curious and crossed the street.
 Still smiling, inquisitive and happy.
 I love this about him.

 We exchanged a few words, as he saw what I had in my hand.
 He looked up at the nest and saw my quandary and need of a third arm and hand and without thought or hesitation, skillfully climbed into the tree.
 I lifted my hand up to him.